Hermes Pan: Film appearances

-Pan's first on-screen appearance is as a clarinetist during the Astaire-Goddard routine, "I Ain't Hep To That Step But I'll Dig It," in Second Chorus (1940).
-He dressed as The Ghost in the deleted (and only) Astaire-Pan routine, "Me and the Ghost Upstairs," from that same film.
+Pan's first on-screen appearance is as a clarinetist during the Astaire-Goddard routine, "I Ain't Hep To That Step But I'll Dig It", in Second Chorus (1940).
+He dressed as The Ghost in the deleted (and only) Astaire–Pan routine, "Me and the Ghost Upstairs," from that same film.

 He appeared with Betty Grable in Moon Over Miami (1941 film) and Coney Island (1943).

 His longest filmed dance routine is a complex tap duet with Grable in Footlight Serenade (1942 film), which reflects his work with Astaire and Rogers.
 His similarity to Astaire is striking.
 Pan also appeared with Rita Hayworth in My Gal Sal (1942) and with Betty Grable again in Pin Up Girl (1944).
 In these films he had non-speaking dancing roles and served chiefly as choreographer.
 In 1950, he danced with Lana Turner in a party scene in A Life of Her Own.
 These are his only dance performances on film (except for a brief but credited appearance in Kiss Me Kate as "Soldier Boy") – performances which have allowed comparisons between Pan's and Astaire's dance styles.

 When not working with Astaire, Pan was much in demand as a choreographer throughout the golden age of the Hollywood musical.
 He has been described "as sensitive to the eye of the camera as to the lines of the human body", and changing dance for camera, as well as influencing the "ways in which Americans watch dance."
 He assisted LeRoy Prinz in choreographing the all-black musical Lucky Day (1936–37).
-He choreographed Lovely to Look At (1952) and Kiss Me Kate (1953, in which Bob Fosse also choreographed and danced).
+He choreographed Lovely to Look At (1952), Kiss Me Kate (1953, in which Bob Fosse also choreographed and danced), and Pal Joey (1957), where he made his final onscreen appearance as the dress rehearsal choreographer leading the chorus girls in their steps.